jayres/IDM-DynamicWeb/exercise-three/Exercise-Three.md

 - Go to [https://openweathermap.org/guide](https://openweathermap.org/guide) and follow the directions
 - [https://home.openweathermap.org/users/sign_up](https://home.openweathermap.org/users/sign_up) create a new account (use your school address and you won't have to pay anything)
 - When logged in, go to [API Keys](https://home.openweathermap.org/api_keys) and either create a key or use one that may be there
-- Store your key somewhere (in the code as per my instructions)
+- Store your key somewhere (in the code as per my instructions) as [an environmental variable](https://nextjs.org/docs/pages/building-your-application/configuring/environment-variables)

 10. Setup a query based on a city per the OpenWeatherMap docs [https://openweathermap.org/current](https://openweathermap.org/current)